libbpf/bpfvv/HOWTO.md

 The original source code is not available in the log of course.
 So bpfvv doesn't have enough information to even format it properly.

-However, it allows to see rough correspondence between BPF instructions and the original C source code.
+However, it allows you to see a rough correspondence between BPF instructions and the original C source code.

 Be aware though that this information is noisy and may be inaccurate, since it reached the visualizer through a long way:
 * the compiler generated DWARF with line info, which is already "best-effort"